I am disappointed after 18 months of work: Ravi Shastri on coach snub

-Ravi Shastri, who had a successful stint as Team Director, rues missing out on India coach job
+Former Indian cricketer Ravi Shastri, who had a successful stint as Team Director for the cricket team, rues missing out on India coach job but focuses on moving on

 Less than two years after leaving the commentary box to take over as Team Director of the Indian team following their 1-3 Test series defeat in the English summer of 2014, Ravi Shastri found himself out of favour for the head coach's post which went to Anil Kumble yesterday.